 In many cases, a pipetunes.ca setting may not be the same setting I play, because my personal settings reflect my personal idiosyncracies.

-In some cases – examples are the tunes of Donald MacLeod and John Wilson, Edinburgh – I have agreed to publish the tunes exactly as they originally appeared in print in the composers’ published books or manuscripts.
+In some cases – examples are the tunes of John Wilson, Edinburgh – I have agreed with the family to publish the tunes exactly as they originally appeared in print in the composers’ published books or manuscripts.
 Sometimes this entailed using pointing or gracenoting styles that don’t reflect how the tunes are played today.
 However, I have promised the estates involved to be true to the composers’ original intentions, and I think in these cases that’s a good thing.

 Related to settings is the issue of how pointed a tune should be played, or whether it should be pointed at all.
-“Pointing” refers to how long a (dotted) note should be played: “pointing” a note means playing it for a longer time, while “rounding” the note means to play it for less time–eliding or smoothing it to some degree.
-There is more than one way to play a pipe tune, and particularly in the reel and hornpipe idioms one piper might choose to point a tune that is written round, or round a tune that is written with lots of dots and cuts.
+“Pointing” refers to how long a (dotted) is played: “pointing” a note means playing it for a longer time, while “rounding” the note means to play it for less time.
+There are more than several ways to express a pipe tune, and, particularly in the reel and hornpipe idioms, one piper might choose to point a tune that is written round, or round a tune that is written with lots of dots and cuts.
 It can be confusing to less experienced pipers to find music to a tune they heard and liked only to see that it’s not written the way they heard it.
-So, welcome to traditional music, where we are frequently heard to say, “The music is just a guide.”
+Welcome to traditional music, where we are frequently heard to say, “The music is just a guide!”

 1st and 2nd endings

 Less experienced pipers are sometimes confused by the brackets above lines of music that say things like “1 of 2” or “2 of 2” or “2 of 4.”
 Sometimes they may just say “1” or “2.”
 These are commonly known as second endings, and they are a way of saying, for example, that line 2 of the first part is also line 2 of the second time through the second part.